 - Presenting content/conducting interviews using LinkedIn Live and Facebook Live

 In order to achieve this, develop new services to enable your firm to meet a broader set of business customer needs.
 Potential offerings could include providing the following:

 - Reporting and analytics

-- Mastermind Groups
+- Mastermind groups

 - Implementation support

 Also, consider partnering with other complementary product and service providers to develop and/ or co-market your comprehensive packages.